Get home bag backpack

 Rain Poncho

 Of course, you don't want to get wet and suffer hypothermia as you get home from the road or the wild.
 Thus, always bring with you a rain poncho.
 Try this rain poncho from the Frogg Toggs.
 This is available in various colors.
-It is comprehensive, waterproof, and can be used as a shelter too.
+It is comprehensive, waterproof, and can be used as a shelter.

 Safety Rated Sunglasses